not-forest/osu-taiko-drum/README.md

 ---

-## Configuration Utility
+## Configuration Utility (TODO! swap to GUI utility)

 A lightweight command-line utility written in Tcl is provided for runtime configuration.
-It allows you to:
+It allows to:

-- Remap keypresses for each sensor
+- Remap keypresses for each sensor.
+Can be changed to any proper keyboard key.
-- Adjust hit sensitivity and window size ("sharpness")
+- Adjust hit detection `sensitivity` and `sharpness` to fine tune inner hit detection algorithm
-- Send control commands, such as firmware reboot
+- Send control commands, such as firmware reboot.
-- *(Firmware update support coming soon)*
+- Firmware update support (TODO!)

 ---